 Better still, you can connect other computers or mobile devices to the account, enabling access to your files from wherever you are.
 A Dropbox app is available for easy access from a phone or tablet.
 Any changes made to files in the Dropbox folder will be automatically synchronised to all connected devices.

 Dropbox is great for sharing files, simply select them, enter the email address of the recipient and they will be sent a secure link, plus there is a 30-day recovery period for deleted files.
-I keep all my family history research in Dropbox.
 To refer to a photo or birth certificate, it’s a few easy taps on my iPhone screen.

 Dropbox offers 2GB of space for free, often plenty enough.
 For more, an upgrade to 1TB (500 times the free allocation) is available for about £7.50 per month.